-- 1. The NSA SSC process, whether safety certification body or not, is structured and auditable and reviewed regularly.
-The NSA process for managing the safety assessment process against the Requirements of the relevant CSM is structured and auditable and reviewed regularly. - 2.
-The NSA competence management system is regularly reviewed to ensure it remains up to date. - 3.
-The NSA application Guide including Border Stations requirements is regularly reviewed to ensure that the requirements remain current.

-- 1. Whether acting as safety certification body or not, - The NSA actively monitors progress and makes sure that all applications are managed within the correct timescales. - The NSA concerned with the intended area of operation pro-actively engages with the applicant to check that the evidence for the type, extent and intended area of operation is clearly identified. - The NSA reviews a sufficient sample of the application for its own part, to check that its content is understandable and meets the standard to allow it to proceed to the next stage. - 2.
-When the NSA is acting as the safety certification body, - it promotes engagement with the applicant to make sure that the process runs smoothly and provides any requested clarification in the context of pre-engagement. - it actively works to make sure to maintain needed staff and their competence. - it performs an initial screen raising appropriate issues of concern. - 3.
-When the Agency is the safety certification body, the NSA coordinates with the Agency in a timely, effective and efficient way.

-- 1. Whether acting as safety certification body or not, - The NSA regularly reviews the assessments to ensure that the timeframes will always be met. - The NSA regularly reviews the dialogue with its applicants to ensure that there is a proper understanding in the sector as to what is required. - The NSA regularly reviews its decision-making process (impartial, proportionate, documented reasons, transparency). - Lessons from the resolution of Type 4 issues are learnt and communicated to assessors. - Lessons are learnt as to the most appropriate way to structure type 3 issues for ongoing supervision. - 2.
-When acting as safety certification body, - The detailed assessment of the application uses the SMS and TSI OPE requirements as well as National Rules with the correct balance between them.
+A. General As for level 3, plus: 1.
+The NSA SSC process, whether safety certification body or not, is structured and auditable and reviewed regularly.
+The NSA process for managing the safety assessment process against the Requirements of the relevant CSM is structured and auditable and reviewed regularly.
+2. The NSA competence management system is regularly reviewed to ensure it 4 remains up to date.
+Managing 3.
+The NSA application Guide including Border Stations requirements is regularly Managing reviewed to ensure that the requirements remain current.
+B. Pre-engagement, receipt of the application and initial screen As for level 3, plus: Whether acting as safety certification body or not, The NSA actively monitors progress and makes sure that all applications are managed within the correct timescales. - The NSA concerned with the intended area of operation pro-actively engages with the applicant to check that the evidence for the type, extent and intended area of operation is clearly identified. - The NSA reviews a sufficient sample of the application for its own part, to check that its content is understandable and meets the standard to allow it to proceed to the next stage.
+2. When the NSA is acting as the safety certification body, - it promotes engagement with the applicant to make sure that the process runs smoothly and provides any requested clarification in the context of pre-engagement. - it actively works to make sure to maintain needed staff and their competence. - it performs an initial screen raising appropriate issues of concern.
+3. When the Agency is the safety certification body, the NSA coordinates with the Agency in a timely, effective and efficient way.
+C. Detailed assessment As for level 3, plus: 1.
+Whether acting as safety certification body or not, - The NSA regularly reviews the assessments to ensure that the timeframes will always be met. - The NSA regularly reviews the dialogue with its applicants to ensure that there is a proper understanding in the sector as to what is required. - The NSA regularly reviews its decision-making process (impartial, proportionate, documented reasons, transparency). - Lessons from the resolution of Type 4 issues are learnt and communicated to assessors. - Lessons are learnt as to the most appropriate way to structure type 3 issues for ongoing supervision.
+2. When acting as safety certification body, - The detailed assessment of the application uses the SMS and TSI OPE requirements as well as National Rules with the correct balance between them.
 The NSA is reviewing the information regularly and updating its assessors accordingly.
 In case of identified issues these are communicated to the appropriate regulatory body and followed up. - When the NSA takes appropriate contingency measures to manage the process, these are regularly reviewed and lessons are learnt.